 - Spread the tripod legs out as much as possible to keep them slightly under tension.

 - Don’t extend the tripod legs, keep them at their lowest length.

-A very nice feature for a telescope to have is a Vixen Dovetail, which is a generic mounting standard to allow any telescope to be mounted on any compatible mount, regardless of manufacturer.
-Dovetails allow for your mount to accept a different telescope, or your telescope to be placed on a different mount, providing a potential upgrade path for your existing equipment.
-It is not entirely necessary though, and many beginner telescopes do not include this option or they simply can’t due to the geometry of their mounts.
+A very nice feature for a telescope to have is a Vixen Dovetail, which is a generic mounting standard that allows any telescope to be mounted on any compatible mount, regardless of manufacturer.
+Dovetails allow for your mount to accept a different telescope or for your telescope to be placed on a different mount, providing a potential upgrade path for your existing equipment.
+It is not entirely necessary, though, and many beginner telescopes do not include this option or simply can’t due to the geometry of their mounts.